nowionlyseedaylight/nowionlyseedaylight/README.md

 ### Hi there 👋

 ## Hello!
 I'm NA-HYUN / BELLA
-🌿 My major is AI & Biomedical engineering.
+🌿 I'm interested in Mechanical & Biomedical engineering and their appliance to service AI.

 🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.

+🌱 I’m currently learning Reinforcement Learning and framework such as Orbit, IsaacGym, IsaacSIM.

-🔭 I’m currently working on the projects on LLM application.
+🔭 I’m currently working on the projects on Robotics (Manipulator online learning).
 You can also find my recent projects and study records in the repositories.

 ### 📫 How to reach me